ErpNetDocs/tech/modules/logistics/logistics-common-module-concepts/goods-cost/cost-correction/index.md

 - <b>receipt</b>, Timestamp: <b>07 Jan 2020 23:59, 3PCS </b>, total cost: <b>105 EUR</b>;

 If the third receipt transaction is entered on time, then the unit cost on <b>08 Jan 2020</b> would be 280/10 = <b>28</b>, not <b>25</b>, as it was originally calculated in the issuing transaction.
 This is happening due to the late entering of the transaction in the system.
-The cost of the issuing transaction is incorrect and a re-calculation is needed.
+The cost of the issuing transaction is incorrect and a recalculation is needed.

 The effect of the incorrect cost from <b><i>Example 1</b></i> may influence not only issuing transactions.
 If the issuing operation was about ingredient consumption from the Production module, for example, then the cost of the production output would be incorrect as well.
 This leads to incorrect cost when issuing the production output.